Electronic structure calculations with interpolating tensor product wavelet basis: Introduction

 Fischer and Defranceschi use Daubechies wavelets \cite{daubechies1992} for computation of hydrogenlike atoms \cite{fd1998}.
-They developed an iterative method based on nonstandard operator form of the Schr\"odinger operator.
+They have developed an iterative method based on nonstandard operator form of the Schr\"odinger operator.
 Their work shows that this method is well suited for computations of hydrogenlike atoms.
 Fischer and Defranceschi have presented \hartreefock\ equations in an orthonormal wavelet basis \cite{fd1994a}.
-They also analyzed the \hartreefock\ method with continuous wavelet transform \cite{fd1994b} and demonstarted it to the hydrogenic Schrödinger equation with an iterative solution scheme.
+They have also analyzed the \hartreefock\ method with continuous wavelet transform \cite{fd1994b} and demonstrated it using the hydrogenic Schrödinger equation with an iterative solution scheme.

-Wei and Chou \cite{wc96} used orthonormal wavelets in self-consistent electronic structure calculations within the local-density approximation and demonstrated with \(\mathrm{H}_2\) and \(\mathrm{O}_2\) molecules.
-Tymczak and Wang \cite{tw97} used orthonormal Daubechies wavelets for quantum molecular dynamic simulations and developed a wavelet selection scheme for computations.
+Wei and Chou \cite{wc96} have used orthonormal wavelets in self-consistent electronic structure calculations within the local-density approximation and demonstrated their method with \(\mathrm{H}_2\) and \(\mathrm{O}_2\) molecules.
+Tymczak and Wang \cite{tw97} have used orthonormal Daubechies wavelets for quantum molecular dynamic simulations and developed a wavelet selection scheme for computations.
 They used hydrogen atom and \(\mathrm{H}_2\) molecule as examples.
-Their method showed systematic convergence with increasing grid size.
-Yamaguchi and Mukoyama \cite{ym1997} carried out electronic structure calculations with the \hartreefock\ method and Meyer wavelets.
+Their method shows systematic convergence with increasing grid size.
+Yamaguchi and Mukoyama \cite{ym1997} have carried out electronic structure calculations with the \hartreefock\ method and Meyer wavelets.

 Our earlier contribution \cite{hrr2004} is use of one-dimensional interpolating wavelets to solve the \hartreefock\ equations in the Central Field Approximation for orbitals of several test case atoms.
-We were able to derive analytic formulas for all the relevant matrix elements of Hamiltonian and Fock operator.
+We were able to derive analytic formulas for all the relevant matrix elements of Hamiltonian and Fock operators.
+We also developed the Exact Pseudopotential Method \cite{atoms11010009} for one-dimensional calculations of atoms and applied it to the hydrogen and helium ground states and for some excited states.

-Iyengar and Frisch \cite{if2004} studied relationship between Gaussian basis sets and wavelets.
+Iyengar and Frisch \cite{if2004} have studied relationship between Gaussian basis sets and wavelets.
 They use a time-dependent basis function set: Gaussian functions centered at nuclei of the system.
 When the nuclei move the basis functions move, too.
-Gaussian functions are an example of \textit{multiwavelets} \cite{strang1994orthogonal,if2004}.
-Comparative studies of wavelets and Gaussian functions are presented e.g. in \cite{gossler2021gaussian} and \cite{singh2016comparative}.
+Gaussian functions are an example of \textit{multiwavelets} \cite{tnr2002,strang1994orthogonal,if2004}, for which the $J$th level scaling space is decomposed into $N$ scaling spaces via